The Voice of Poland season 1

-The Voice of Poland (season 1) began airing 3 September 2011 on TVP 2.
+The first season of The Voice of Poland began airing 3 September 2011 on TVP 2.
 Based on the reality singing competition The Voice of Holland, the series was created by Dutch television producer John de Mol.
 It is part of an international series.
 The series was won by Damian Ukeje, he was coached by judge Nergal.

 This is the only season to feature Kayah, Nergal and Ania Dąbrowska as coaches; they were replaced by Tomson & Baron, Marek Piekarczyk, Justyna Steczkowska and Patrycja Markowska.
 While Andrzej Piaseczny returned between season six and eight.

 Coaches and Hosts

 The Voice of Poland began airing 3 September 2011 on TVP 2.
 The judges were Andrzej Piaseczny, Kayah, Nergal and Ania Dąbrowska.
 Hubert Urbański and Magdalena Mielcarz hosted the show with Mateusz Szymkowiak as V-Reporter.